LispCookbook/cl-cookbook/emacs-ide.md

     *   Cross-referencing
     *   Can perform macroexpansions

-*   Cons:
-    *   Installing SLIME without MELPA can be tricky

 *   Setup:
     *   Installing it from [MELPA](http://wikemacs.org/wiki/Melpa) is straightforward.
 Search package-list-packages for 'slime' and click to install.
-If MELPA is configured correctly, it will install itself and all dependencies.
+It will install itself and all dependencies.
     *   Enable the desired contribs (SLIME does very little by defaults), e.g. `(slime-setup '(slime-fancy slime-quicklisp slime-asdf))`.
     *   Run SLIME with `M-x slime`.
+    *   See also your GNU/Linux distribution for a "slime" package.

 Check out this **[video tutorial](https://www.youtube.com/watch?v=sBcPNr1CKKw)** ! (and the author's channel, full of great stuff)